GO BACKFind out if your website is compliant

 At this stage, you probably think that website accessibility sounds like a complex project.
 But with the right plugin, ADA compliance is easier than you think.

-The Audioeye Partnership Program makes developing accessible and compliant websites at a more affordable rate.
+The Audioeye Partnership Program makes developing accessible and compliant websites more affordable.
 Differentiate yourself from your competitors by adding ADA compliance to your agency’s offering!

 The program is open to agencies of all sizes across several industries.
 Through this partnership program, you get access to exclusive perks and discounts that benefit your business and your clients.